-One of the more complicated drinks to make (if you’re doing it correctly), the Old Fashioned is one of the oldest known cocktails, first recorded in 1806 as “spirits, bitters, water, and sugar” in The Balance and Columbia Repository.
+One of the more complicated drinks to make (if you’re doing it correctly), the Old Fashioned is one of the oldest known cocktails, first recorded in 1806 as “spirits, bitters, water, and sugar” in the Balance and Columbia Repository.
 Eighty years later, the modern Old Fashioned (oxymoron?) was developed at the Pendennis Club in Kentucky.
 There are many ways to make an Old Fashioned, and you can find those ways anywhere, so here is my preferred recipe.

 Dissolve a small lump of sugar into plain water in a rocks glass.
 Add two dashes of Angostura bitters and muddle a cherry and orange together with the sugar, water, and bitters.
 Next, add enough ice to fill the glass.
-Pour in enough whiskey (I prefer Bourbon) to cover the ice.
+Pour in enough whiskey (I prefer bourbon or rye) to cover the ice.
 Usually about two ounces should do it.
 Stir it all together.
 Finally, add another cherry (this one unmuddled) and an orange slice (also unmuddled), and enjoy.

 How to Get the Look

-- Medium gray flannel suit, consisting of:
+- Medium gray semi-solid flannel suit, consisting of: